seojuice

 What should agencies automate before hiring more SEO staff?

 Agencies should automate recurring exports, crawl schedules, reporting, brief templates, internal-link discovery, regression alerts, and task routing.
-Hiring should add judgment and client leadership, not more people doing the same spreadsheet cleanup.
+Hiring should then add judgment and client leadership instead of more people doing the same spreadsheet cleanup.

 Final recommendation: automate the boring parts first